Michael McDowell (politician): Irish republicanism and Northern Ireland

-On 21 July 2010 McDowell suggested at the McGill Summer School that The Twelfth - 12 July, celebrated by Northern Ireland Protestants in commemoration of the Battle of Aughrim (1691) and Battle of the Boyne (1690) should be a public holiday in Ireland.
+In 2022 McDowell argued that "true" Irish republicans like himself should focus on reconciliation and practical unity (“Shared Island”) rather than maximalist demands, saying "reconciliation of Orange and Green is the true vocation of true republicans".
+On 21 July 2010, McDowell suggested at the McGill Summer School that The Twelfth - 12 July, celebrated by Northern Ireland Protestants in commemoration of the Battle of Aughrim (1691) and Battle of the Boyne (1690) should be a public holiday in Ireland.